devtriv16/41189-Reflective-Portfolio/Weekly Entries.md

 **What theory proved to be useful and why?
 What have I learnt from this?** The theory of many-model thinking proved to be useful because it helped me to better understand the assessment task.
 I have learnt the importance of utilizing many models in a complex system rather than a single model.

+## Week 3
+**What have I learnt this week?** This week I learnt the different types of models and in what situations that can be used.
+For example, the Rational model and the Signalling theory.

+**What do I 'now know' that I did not before?** Before this week's lesson, I did not know the difference between these models.
+But after the lesson, I now know how these different models work and what requirements they have.

+**What insights have I gained?** The insights I have gained after Week 3 are : -sz

+**What are (my/the) perceived strengths and weaknesses that I have observed?**

+**What were the challenges I have encountered/observed and how well (did I/my team) handle them?**

+**What would I do better next time and with what anticipated results?**

+**What theory proved to be useful and why?
+What have I learnt from this?**